ZahinMai/BHAM-CTF.github.io/docs/README.md

 ---

-## Challenge 4 - What am I?
+## Challenge 5 - What am I?
 ### Challenge instructions
+- Sometimes you'll be asked to solve riddles.
+- Solve the following riddle to obtain the next flag:

-- 'In ones and zeroes,  I am found,
+  'In ones and zeroes,  I am found,
   A language without a sound.
   With just two digits, I convey.
   All about computing, every day.'